 These Oxygen producing houseplants are best according to science, and growing them indoors can boost your mental strength, immunity, and energy levels.

-Plants with the large surface area can produce more oxygen as they’ve more openings called stomata to allow photosynthesis.
-As a result, they can be a great addition to the enclosed offices and homes, filtering out harmful pollutants, and adding the essential element “O.”
+Plants with a large surface area can produce more oxygen with more openings called stomata to allow photosynthesis.
+As a result, they can be a great addition to the enclosed offices and homes, filtering out harmful pollutants and adding the essential element “O.”